 But the 365-day nature of Beer District could create more fans than a few nosebleed ticket sales ever could.
 How?
 Imagine stopping for lunch in January at a Brewers-themed brewpub in the shadow of their home stadium.
 Might that get you excited for spring ball?
 Inspire you to pony up for an MLB.TV subscription?
 Remind you to buy a four-pack of tickets for your brother’s birthday?

 Plus, the Brewers would be continuously taking in revenue via the leases paid by privately operated businesses within Beer District.

-The owners of the Brewers are considering asking for another $100 million from taxpayers to pay for improvements to the 21-year-old stadium.
+The owners of the Brewers are considering asking for more money from taxpayers to pay for improvements to the 21-year-old stadium.
 Like the Bucks before them, Brewers fans may be facing a give the team taxpayer dollars or they’re going to leave scenario.
 (Because apparently even multimillionaire/billionaire sports club owners, whose franchises are increasing in value year over year, think they need the government’s help too.)

 Unlike most other sports franchises, the Brewers don’t really have an actual investment in their stadium.
 They don’t own it.
 AmFam Field is still owned by Southeast Wisconsin Professional Baseball Park District, the special government entity that collected $605 million in sales taxes from five counties from 1999 to 2020.

 If the team walks away, to move to a different city or to build a new stadium elsewhere, the Brewers wouldn’t be stuck with the lost investment of an abandoned concrete coliseum.
 The district, and thus taxpayers, would be stuck with it.